The Marcellus Shale Coalition (MSC) should announce a new CEO by the middle of the month, according to the industry group's chairman.

 In 2010, Consol bought the exploration and production arm of Dominion, which roughly doubled its footprint in the Marcellus.

-In August Consol officials unveiled a drilling proposal with Pennsylvania's Allegheny County Airport Authority to drill for gas at Pittsburgh International Airport, only the second project of its kind in the country (see NGI, Sept.
-2).
+In August Consol officials unveiled a drilling proposal with Pennsylvania's Allegheny County Airport Authority to drill for gas at Pittsburgh International Airport, only the second airport drilling project after one at the international airport that serves Dallas/Fort Worth (see Shale Daily, Aug.
+29).
 The partners plan to drill 47 wells into property overlying the Marcellus, with the potential to drill Upper Devonian targets.

 "Our long-term view is, this is where we live," said Albert.
 "We've been a coal producer for at least 100 years here...We know the area very well.
 We have a long-term view of operating in the area, and we're pleased to be at the forefront of the Marcellus..."